shanep-web/shanep-web.github.io/_lessons/lesson05.md

 For example, the current HTML living standard pdf is (as of 2021) 1298 pages long!
 Compare that to the current (as of 2021) C++ standard pdf at 1448 pages long.
 C++ is a turning complete programming language and HTML is only a markup language.
 Even if you have extensive experience in HTML take some time to dive deep into the standard because there is always something you can learn :)

-# Important topics that this module covers:
+## Important topics that this module covers

 - Document Structure
 - Fundamental HTML Tags
 - Containers
 - Forms